publishpress/PublishPress-Authors/readme.txt

 == Changelog ==

+= [3.12.0] - UNRELEASED =

+* Fixed: Fix error: "Twig file not found" for shortcodes in the Pro version using a custom layout.
+And avoid to show the authors twice if Free and Pro are activated, #336;

 = [3.11.0] - 2021-01-25 =

 * Added: Added fields for setting the plural and single title to the author box and widget, #75;